zest-it logo

 The three hands on the colour wheel 'clock' indicate the three Primary colours.
 Red, Yellow, Blue.

-In theory mixing two colours together, that two of the hands on the colour wheel point at, will give the second colour, i.e. in between the two hands.
-The Secondary colours as they are known.
-For more information about mixing these colours click the link.
+In theory mixing two colours together, that two of the hands on the colour wheel point at, will give the second colour, i.e. in between the two hands or pointers.

 Secondary Colours

-If you mix a Primary colour with it's adjacent Secondary colour on the colour wheel this will give a Tertiary colour, classed as third in order.
+If you mix a Primary colour (Red, Yellow or Blue) with it's adjacent Secondary colour on the colour wheel this will give a Tertiary colour, classed as third in order.
+For example if you mixed the Primary colour Yellow with the Secondary colour Orange, the Tertiary colour would be Yellow Orange.

 These are the warm colours of the spectrum from red through orange to yellow.
 You can use a small amount of a warm colour to warm the temperature of a cool colour and vice versa.
 The warm colours tend to come towards you, or feel closer to you, and come forward in a painting.